AninditaBasu/pi-projects/topics/security_camera_refine.md

 ```

 Notice the new bit, which is on lines 4 and 5. `trap ...
 SIGINT` listens for Ctrl + C. `kill 0` sends a signal to all processes in the current script group so that it kills the background `libcamera-vid` and stops the loop. `exit` stops the script elegantly. `echo` prints a message on the terminal.

+## Back up

+Because this project is about surveillance, I assume you wouldn't want to lose files before you've seen them.
+The Raspberry Pi Zero is a marvellous computer, but limited resources means that you can't really connect a screen to it and keep viewing the video files without drawing upon too much of its resources.
+An alternative is to move the files to another computer and view them at leisure.

+-  Manually transfer files to a different computer
+-  Automatically transfer files to a cloud storage

+(Instructions to be written.
+Coming soon.)